 Popular Honolulu Attractions & Things To Do

 Hawaiian tropical paradise is more than just endless beaches, warm ocean waves and lightly swaying palm trees.
 Honolulu is a bustling cultural and business center that still retains its laid back island attitude.
 Visitors can learn about the history of Honolulu at Iolani Palace, shop for the latest fashions at Ala Moana Shopping Center, or snorkel the crystal clear waters at Hanauma Bay.
-Guests of the Aqua Palms Waikiki will enjoy a central location near the most popular beaches, shops, restaurants and attractions.
+Guests of the Aqua Palms Waikiki will enjoy a central location near the most popular things to do in Honolulu.

 Hawaii Convention Center

 The Hawaii Convention Center is a state of the art meeting and event facility situated less than one mile from the Aqua Palms Waikiki.
 Inspired by the tropical Hawaiian landscape, the Hawaii Convention Center is the perfect spot to host meetings, conferences, trade shows and special events.
 Discover nearly 150,000 square feet of meeting space, plus spacious exhibition halls, theaters, ballrooms and even a lush rooftop garden.
 Visit www.hawaiiconvention.com for more information.

 Ala Moana Shopping Center

 One of the most popular Honolulu attractions, The Ala Moana Shopping Center is a premier open-aired shopping, dining and entertainment venue located just blocks from the Aqua Palms Waikiki resort hotel.
 Discover 290 designer shops, department stores and speciality shops as well as over 70 great dining options.
 Dine at the Makai Market Food Court, the Ho’okipa Terrace and more.
 Visit www.alamoanacenter.com for more information.